 In complex neurodegenerative diseases such as Parkinson’s, susceptibility variants and epigenetic risks (from aging and environmental exposures) exert their disease-causing effects through modulation of transcript abundance, splice structure, and editing of transcript sequence.
 Dr. Scherzer's laboratory uses transcriptomics, computation, and systems biology to solve this fundamental question and strives to rapidly translate insights into a personalized neurology.

-Beyond discovery, we strive to translate our transcriptional targets into new therapies (using high-throughput drug screens) and our transcriptional markers into novel diagnostics.
+Beyond discovery, Scherzer and colleagues strive to translate our transcriptional targets into new therapies (using high-throughput drug screens) and our transcriptional markers into novel diagnostics.
+In 2017, publishing in the journal Science, they provided early evidence that drugs commonly prescribed for asthma may lower the risk for Parkinson’s disease, and the mechanisms through which this may occur.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.